 I have never said anything of the kind.

-As soon as I was uh ungagged, I went back to it.
+As soon as I was ungagged, I went back to it.

-I refuse to bear false witness against the President.
+I refused to bear false witness against the president.

-I refuse to have uh, you know, composed testimony by Genie Re to uh to turn on the President of the United States.
+I refused to have composed testimony by Genie Reeve to turn on the president of the United States.

 I just wasn't going to do that.